Student Mobilities

 • Studying full-time or part-time in a bachelor's or master' degree programme of the University in Hungarian.

-• Studying at the University on a Stipendium Hungaricum / Diaspora scholarship.
+• Studying at the University with a Stipendium Hungaricum / Diaspora scholarship.

 • They have completed at least two semesters successfully.